MajaSmereczynska/praxisnachbereitung/README.md

 Type: Text was chosen to allow free-form descriptions of the damage.
 Optionality: The column is nullable (optional) because most devices are returned without damage, so it should not be a mandatory field.
 Tooling: Migration created and applied using Alembic.

+### B

+1. CSV Export (/assignments.csv)
+Format: Plain text, semicolon-separated values.
+Use Case: Ideal for automated data processing and stable imports.
+Advantage: Lightweight and universally readable by almost any tool (Power Query, Python scripts, legacy systems).
+It creates a stable "data pipeline" connection in Excel that refreshes easily without formatting issues.

+2. Excel Export (/assignments.xlsx)
+Format: Binary OpenXML format (generated via Pandas/OpenPyXL).
+Use Case: Ideal for business users and ad-hoc reporting.
+Advantage: Ready-to-use for humans.
+It opens directly in Excel with correct column types (dates recognized automatically) and headers, requiring no import wizard configuration.

+Recommendation: Use CSV for building permanent dashboards (Power BI/Excel Power Query) and XLSX for quick email snapshots or management reports.